oezeakachi/cornerstone-collection/cornerstone/roles/aws/README.md

 Not a dependency per-se, but used alongside Finial, can subscribe RHEL systems to the Red Hat Network.

-For AWS deployments the aws_cli is required.
-Role for this can be found at https://github.com/kenhitchcock/ansible-role-awscli
+For AWS deployments the aws_cli is required, please configure the cli with the access key and secret access key creds.The role for this can be found at https://github.com/kenhitchcock/ansible-role-awscli.
+SSH .pem key needs to be pre-createddownl, oaded via the aws console and chmodded 400

 Example Playbook
 ----------------